Skip to main content

 3. Adrenal Response ACTH circulates through the body until it reaches its target receptors on the cortex of the adrenal glands.
 This binding action is the direct command for the adrenals to synthesize and release glucocorticoids, primarily cortisol.

 This entire sequence is designed to be a short-term solution.
-Once the perceived threat has passed, a loop is initiated.
+Once the perceived threat has passed, a negative feedback loop is initiated.
 The rising levels of cortisol in the bloodstream signal the hypothalamus and pituitary to decrease their production of CRH and ACTH, respectively.

 This elegant self-regulating mechanism allows the system to return to a state of balance, or homeostasis.
 The introduction of alcohol, even in moderate amounts, consistently triggers this cascade.
 The body does not distinguish it from other stressors; it simply responds as it is programmed to do.